-A: There will be a pre-order form sent out to every team manager who can disseminate that amongst the group in order to secure a group order.
-Mite orders with 10 or more items will get one non personalized cotton or performance garment for free, while the higher divisions will get one item for 15 purchased.
+A: There will be a pre-order link sent out to every team manager who can disseminate that amongst the group in order to secure a group order.
+This will also be placed on our website.
 Other than the pre-order, apparel is available at the site of most tournament games for purchase, although sizes and styles may be limited as we try to focus on the pre-orders and not leaving inventory.